John Ogonowski

 Ogonowski's name is located on Panel N-74 of the National September 11 Memorial's North Pool, along with the other passengers and crew of American Airlines Flight 11.

-John Alexander Ogonowski (Jan Aleksander Ogonowski, February 24, 1951 – September 11, 2001) was a Polish-American aircraft pilot and an agricultural activist.
+John Alexander Ogonowski (Jan Aleksander Ogonowski; February 24, 1951 – September 11, 2001) was a Polish-American aircraft pilot and an agricultural activist.
 A resident of Dracut, Massachusetts, Ogonowski was a leading advocate on behalf of farming in Massachusetts, particularly in aiding immigrant farmers from Cambodia, whom he assisted as part of the New Entry Sustainable Farming Project.
 He was the Captain of American Airlines Flight 11, which was hijacked by al-Qaeda terrorists and flown into the North Tower of the World Trade Center as part of the September 11 attacks.
 He is believed to have been killed by the hijackers prior to the crash.

 Biography

 John Alexander Ogonowski was born February 24, 1951, in Lowell, Massachusetts, where he was raised.
 He attended St. Stanislaus School, Keith Academy in Lowell.
 He attended Lowell Technological Institute (now the University of Massachusetts Lowell), where he was a member of the Pi Lambda Phi fraternity.
 He graduated in 1972 with a Bachelor of Science degree in nuclear engineering.

 Ogonowski was a pilot in the U. S. Air Force during the Vietnam War, assigned to Charleston Air Force Base, South Carolina, ferrying equipment to Asia and sometimes transporting the bodies of fallen American soldiers in C-141 transport aircraft.
 Following his service commitment, he resigned his commission under honorable conditions and separated from the military with the rank of captain.

 Ogonowski became a commercial pilot in 1978.
 For 23 years, he flew airplanes for American Airlines, and was a member of the Allied Pilot Association.
 Ogonowski had joined the airline as a flight engineer after previously serving that role in the Air Force.

 During the course of his commercial piloting career, he met Margaret, a flight attendant who went by the nickname "Peggy", whom he later married.
+They had three daughters: Laura, Caroline, and Mary Catherine.

 Ogonowski was also an avid farmer, who secured 150 acres of farmland on Marsh Hill Road in Dracut through the federal Agriculture Preservation Restriction program.
 He raised hay, corn, pumpkins, blueberries, and peaches.
 He was a leading advocate for farming in Massachusetts, particularly in aiding immigrant farmers from Cambodia.

 September 11 attacks

 Ogonowski was killed on September 11, 2001, while at the controls as captain during the hijacking of American Airlines Flight 11.
-Following his murder, ringleader Mohamed Atta took his seat to control the Boeing 767, and crashed it into the North Tower of the World Trade Center, killing everyone on board.
+Following his death, ringleader Mohamed Atta took his seat to control the Boeing 767, and crashed it into the North Tower of the World Trade Center, killing everyone on board.
+Ogonowski's remains have never been recovered or identified.